jasco-b/test-currency-parser/README.md

 `` php artisan currency:valute  R01820 --from=10.10.2019 --to=15.10.2019``

 ## Task 2.
 API
-Api can filter by following params: valute, from and to Valute is valute id
+Api can filter by following params: valute, from and to.

+Valute is valute id.

 From and To is date in the format d.m.Y eg: 10.10.2019

 ``{host}/api/currencies/prices``